Recent LA County data shows more cases than usual of meningococcal disease among

 - How can you avoid meningococcal disease?

-- Vaccine is the best way to prevent this disease.
+- Vaccination is the best way to prevent this disease.

 - Limit activities that spread saliva.